Wais1/TeamTravel_SlangTranslator/README.md

 Features:
 - Takes input of any abbreviated texts in a language (Bahasa Indonesia)
 - Translates abbreviated texts to their extended form and translates to target language, notably English

+All Lofi and Hifi designs were developed in Sketch and Adobe XD.
+The coded Minimum Viable Product (MVP) is developed using React, and styled with a CSS Framework Tailwind, as well as DaisyUI component library for rapid prototyping.